GiovZa/wholeRobot/gen2bot/include/gen2bot/README.md

-This folder contains the header files for NotDTClass.cpp and ProcessManager.cpp
+This folder contains the header files for augerOperationsClass.cpp and processManagerClass.cpp

-NotDTClass contains all the functions and variables needed for auger, ballscrew, and linear actuator motors, notDT means 'not drive train'
+augerOperationsClass.h contains all the functions and variables needed for auger, ballscrew, and linear actuator motors, notDT means 'not drive train'

-ProcessManager checks to see if a process should be killed mid function or not
+processManagerClass.h checks to see if a process should be killed mid function or not

+trencherOperationsClass.h contains all functions and variables needed for trencher and bucket motors